codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 ### Fitness Function

 A key point of EA is evaluating the performance of a network.
-This can be done with a fitness function.
+A fitness function is used to provide a numeral value for the performance of a network.
+The fitness function I use is described further down.

 ### The Game